How Much Compensation Can I Claim For A Taxi Accident?

 If you are interested in making a taxi accident claim, it’s important to make sure that you start your claim within the time limit.
 Usually, this is three years from the date of your injuries.
 However, there are some exceptions to this.

-For example, for those under the age of 18, the taxi crash time limit is frozen until their 18th birthday.
+For example, for those under the age of 18, the taxi crash time limit is frozen until the day they turn 18.
 Then, it runs until their 21st birthday.
 Someone else can claim on their behalf at any time during this period as their litigation friend.

 To learn more about the taxi accident claim time limit or to get free legal advice on claiming for a taxi crash, contact our team of advisors today.